adamwaite/Validator/README.md

 ## Contributing

-Contributiion welcome.
+Contributions welcome.
 Before making a pull request please ensure all of the [Kiwi](https://github.com/allending/Kiwi) specs pass if you're changing existing code, or you back new features up with new specs.
 Please also update the README with any new features.
 Thanks.

 ## Contact